Hurqalia/suspend_activate_filters/README.md

-# Suspend Activate Filters
+# Suspend Activate Filters (iitc)

-Save a group of filters in a preset and activate (or suspend) it when you need in one click.
+Save a group of filters in a preset and activate (or suspend) it when you need with one click.

 --